+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

+Main walls

-Main walls Repair category 1 Notes The main walls were seen to be in a condition consistent with their age.
-Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Repair category 1

+Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.

-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers most notably around the rear door.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.